Overhead Crane and Hoist Inspections, Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma

 Why Inspect Overhead Cranes

 There are several reasons why to inspect bridge cranes.
 The most important reason is wear and tear.
 Just as your car parts wear out with use, the lifting and transporting of heavy object wear trolley wheels, hoist wire ropes, flanges, motors and gearboxes.
 There are two different types of inspections you should consider:

 - Monthly or Periodic Inspections - High duty cycle cranes might require inspections more frequently to ensure proper function.

-- Annual Inspections - Required by OSHA for most overhead cranes to ensure safe operation of the crane.
+- Annual Inspections - Mandatory OSHA overhead crane inspection required to ensure safe operation.